jan-kasi/Obsidian/uni-notes/PY1010 Mind and World/2 Mind-Body II.md

 Degree of baldness supervenes on hair distribution
 - ...

-**Materialism** can be thought of as the view that the mental supervenes on the physical (in the strong sense, such that no two logically possible individuals are exactly alike physically while differing mentally)
+**Materialism** can be thought of as the view that the mental supervenes on the physical (in the strong sense, such that no two logically possible individuals are exactly alike physically while differing mentally).

 At the moment when they are perfectly physically identical, they would be perfectly mentally identical.
 At any other given moment they may begin to differ (as contemporary view of physics is non-deterministic but rather probabilistic in respect to some things) and then they would not be perfectly mentally identical.